Configuring How a Viewpoint Displays Properties

 2. Select Definition and in the Name & Description column, click the link for the viewpoint.

-2. Specify the properties displayed in the viewpoint and whether they are editable:
+2. To specify the properties displayed in the viewpoint and whether they are editable or required:

 The Editable Properties section lists the properties displayed by the viewpoint and indicates whether those properties are editable.
 If the viewpoint contains multiple node types, the first node type's properties are displayed.